So you know you need Pinterest to grow your blog. Everyone tells you that you need an incredible Pinterest strategy to see that growth.

 4. You’re not being consistent

 CONSISTENCY is key!
 Pinterest is NOT going to work for you if you go in, pin a few things, then completely ignore for like 3 weeks.
+Not the kind of Pinterest strategy you want to have.

 That’s not how Pinterest works.
 Pinterest needs (& rewards) consistency.
 You need to be active on the platform to see the results.
 That’s where a properly thought out Pinterest strategy comes in.